LUMC/HAMLET/README.md

 # Installation
 The dependencies required for running the pipeline are listed in the provided `environment.yml` file.
 To use it, first make sure that you have [Conda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.
-Then, set up a Conda virtual environment and then update it:
+Then, set up a Conda virtual environment and activate it:

 ```bash
 # Set up and activate your conda environment.